 South Africa is only slowly catching up when it comes to internet and wifi.
 Unfortunately, this entails that it is often slow and usually expensive.
 Having to pay for wifi is still a standard in many hotels but luckily you will find more and more restaurants and coffee shops where you can enjoy free wifi with your latte.

 When renting an Airbnb do check beforehand what kind of speed you can expect and also if there is a limit on data usage.

 I always get a local sim card which I top up with data.
 While not cheap (especially when compared to South East Asia) I enjoy the convenience of it.
-There is a Vodacom shop at the airport, however, I just recently had a horrible experience with them - again.
+How to get a sim card in South Africa?
+There is a Vodacom shop at the airport, however, I just recently had a horrible experience with them – again.
 I recommend you head to a Cell C store to get your sim card.
 Bear in mind that you will need to bring your passport.
 Once you are all set up you can top up at most grocery stores or online.